nus-cs2103-AY2324S2/tp/docs/UserGuide.md

    * `edit 1 p/93840823 y/3 tg/jiejfh203` : Edits the first student on the current list.

-   * `find John` : Lists all the students with the name 'John'
+   * `find John Tan` : Lists all the students with names that matches 'John' or 'Tan'.

    * `filter TUT01` : Lists all the students in group 'TUT10'